howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 </Instruction>

 Great!
-Now we can access the methods we need to implement our subscriptions from inside our resolvers via `context.pubSub`!
+Now you can access the methods you need to implement our subscriptions from inside our resolvers via `context.pubSub`!

 ### Subscribing to new `Link` elements